Marnie Freer Principal

 Environmental Compliance Approvals (ECA), Licenses and Permits

-Mrs. Freer has prepared applications for Environmental Compliance Approval for facilities in the glass manufacturing, automotive parts manufacturing, carbon black manufacturing, and chemical manufacturing sectors in Southern Ontario.
+Ms. Freer has prepared applications for Environmental Compliance Approvals (ECAs) for multiple manufacturing facilities.
 Preparation of the applications involved:

 - Development of strategic approaches to address future operational flexibility.

-- Preparation of emission estimates using emission factors, mass balance and other methodologies to estimate emissions.
+- Preparation of emission estimates using emission factors, mass balance and incorporation of stack testing data

 - Conducting air dispersion modelling of contaminants.